AstroCB/AssumeZero-Bot/README.md

 ![Init message](media/docs/init.png)

 After this, the group's information will be continously updated in the background as it receives new messages.
 This means that any changes to the group's properties, such as adding/removing users, changing the title or photo, or updating the colors or emoji, will be reflected in the bot's database entry for the conversation, which allows it to stay up-to-date and use these properties when needed without the need for a blocking network call.
-The properties that are stored reflect only metadata about the chat, and no personal data from chat (such as message history) is stored – the exact list of things stored in the database can be viewed in [the definition of the `groupInfo` object](#under-the-hood).
+The properties that are stored reflect only metadata about the chat, and no personal data from chat (such as message history) is stored – the exact list of things stored in the database for any given chat can be viewed in [the definition of the `groupInfo` object](#under-the-hood).

 As a result of this persistent storage, certain commands can store and retrieve information about the conversation and its participants.